European Personnel Recovery Centre

 The European Personnel Recovery Centre (EPRC) is an intergovernmental military organisation that contributes to the development and harmonisation of policies and standards related to personnel recovery.
-The ERPC also provides support for education, training, exercises and operations.
+The EPRC also provides support for education, training, exercises and operations.
 The EPRC was established on 8 July 2015 and is based at Poggio Renatico Air Base in Italy.

 Member states

 The centre has seven participating states: